 Cox & Cox describes its site as “unique, eclectic and beautiful” and this certainly applies to many products in its wide range of home furnishings and accessories.
 The company was launched in 2001 with the intention of offering something different, while showcasing products it felt were missing from other mail order catalogues.
-Its blog pages make interesting reading, too, as it has interviews with its designers and staff, alongside seasonal recipes and craft ideas.
 The store sells larger pieces of furniture and lighting for the home – ideal year-round, not just Christmas.
 This is how Cox & Cox describe their philosophy:

 “The product collection has influences from all over the globe and takes inspiration from childhood memories, often with a contemporary twist.
 Cox & Cox aims at individually-minded customers who desire personally chosen products rather than mass-produced, and embraces the heartfelt philosophy that it is possible to create a home that is both beautiful and practical.”